SiddhantSadangi/st_login_form/README.md

       """Hashes all current plaintext passwords stored in a database table (in-place)."""
   ```

-## :bow: Acknowledgements
-- [Streamlit](https://streamlit.io) for the amazing Streamlit framework and promoting this library
-- [Ahmed Ramadan](https://www.linkedin.com/in/theahmedrmdan/) for implementing password hashing
-- Everyone who has shared feedback to improve this library!

 ## :motorway:  Project Roadmap
 Here are some features that are planned for future releases across the library and demo app.
 If you want to contribute to any of these features, feel free to open a PR!